 This is a traditional and popular game in Japan, related to international chess and the indian Chaturanga.
-It is now available to you as part of a collection of classic games compiled by ocastudios.
-You can print it, fold it and take wherever you go.
+It is now available to you as part of a You can print it, fold it and take wherever you go.

-This is the "bronze version" of Ludus Classicus: Shogi, in English, formatted to A4 sheet size.
+This is the "bronze version" of Ludus Classicus: Shogi, in English, formatted to letter sheet size.
 This is a traditional game and is under Public Domain, and under the same license we release this art.
-It is distributes in PDF format so anyone can download, print, assemble and play it.
+It is distributes in PDF format so anyone can download. print, assemble and play it.
 For more information visit www.ocastudios.com/rights.